Douglas H. Johnston: Governor of Chickasaw Nation

 In 1898 the Chickasaw National Party nominated Johnston as its candidate for governor.
 He won a decisive victory over Hindman H. Burris, and served as governor of the Chickasaw Nation until 1902.
 His mansion near the present community of Emet, Oklahoma, served as the "Chickasaw White House."
 This residence was listed on the National Register of Historic Places in 1971.

 Although his political critics claimed that he lived lavishly at tribal expense and indicted him in 1905, Johnston was acquitted of the charge.

-In 1897, during Johnston's term, the Chickasaw Nation ratified the Atoka Agreement, to allow allotment of communal lands to individual households of tribal members under the Dawes Act.
+In 1897, during Johnston's term, the Chickasaw Nation had ratified the Atoka Agreement, to allow allotment of communal lands to individual households of tribal members under the Dawes Act.
 This was part of the United States plan to extinguish tribal land claims in order to assimilate Native Americans to the majority model and to enable admission of the territory as a state.

 Johnston lobbied Washington politicians into passing the Supplemental Agreement of 1902 to modify this treaty, in order to allow the Chickasaw and Choctaw to review tribal citizenship cases that had been accepted by the Dawes Commission.
 The Citizenship Court rejected nearly four thousand claims that it found false and saved the two nations about $20 million.
 When it came time to allot tribal lands to individuals, Johnston had to review and sign each claim.
 Former Oklahoma Governor William H. Murray in his eulogy of Johnston on June 29, 1939, said:

-Johnston was reelected to office in 1904.
+Johnston was elected to a non-consecutive third term as Governor in 1904.
 This was the last election under the traditional Chickasaw Nation government.
+In August 1906, without consent from the tribal or federal government, an election was held in which Peter Maytubby won the office of Governor.
+He never took office.

-When the Chickasaw Nation was dissolved in 1906 as a prelude to Oklahoma being admitted as a state, President Theodore Roosevelt appointed him as governor of his people.
+When the Chickasaw Nation was dissolved in 1906 as a prelude to Oklahoma being admitted as a state, President Theodore Roosevelt appointed Johnston as governor of the Chickasaw.
 He served in that position until his death in 1939.

 In 1907, the legislature of the newly created state of Oklahoma tried to nullify a provision of the Atoka Agreement that prohibited taxing for 21 years the lands allotted to Native American heads of household.
 Johnston led the court fight against the state.
 The US Supreme Court upheld the provision in 1912.

 In 1924, the Johnston administration won permission to sue the Federal government in the United States Court of Claims and recover money that it had obtained illegally from tribal resources.